 - Equal participation – everyone must participate, there is no opt-out.

 - Simultaneous interaction – many students are participating at once maximising positive outcomes in cooperative learning.

 Further resources can be found on the T: drive → Cooperative Learning.

 Staff will adopt the following consistent practice:

-- WWW (what went well) - comments on progress in line with learning outcomes or a praise comment.
+- WWW (what went well) - comments on the progress in line with learning outcomes or praise comment.